 - Calling the Royal Gorge Field Office at 719-269-8500

-Field Offices are responsible for Herd Management in their areas.
-Occasionally volunteers are needed for foal-count or gathers.
-Please contact the respective field office if you wish to offer your services.
-There are four herd management areas in Colorado:
+Field offices are responsible for herd management in their areas.
+Volunteers are occasionally needed for foal-count or gathers.
+Please contact the respective field office if you would like to get involved:

 - Little Bookcliffs, Grand Junction Field Office at 970-244-3000

 - Spring Creek Basin, Tres Rios Field Office at 970-882-7296

 - Sandwash Basin, Little Snake Field Office at 970-826-5000

 - Piceance/East Douglas, White River Field Office at 970-878-3800